 One thing to note with the interior is that stowage space is no better than average, something that carries through from the front to the rear seat area.
 Headroom is good in the back, and legroom is on par with the class.

-The boot is a good size – bigger than other premium sporty SUVs – and it has a handy split-level arrangement with notches to keep the raised floor at a 45-degree angle while you’re getting at the bits stored below.
+The boot is a good size in the regular hybrid – bigger than other premium sporty SUVs – and it has a handy split-level arrangement with notches to keep the raised floor at a 45-degree angle while you’re getting at the bits stored below.
 The plug-in version loses about a quarter of the boot’s capacity to make space for the extra batteries, so it’s less practical.

 It takes no more than several seconds behind the wheel to detect that the Tonale isn’t built to be a comfortable and cosseting experience, with bumps, ripples and drain covers making themselves obvious as the car thumps over them.
-But the pay-off comes when the road goes twister, with Alfa’s small SUV proving to be composed and avoiding the kind of quease-inducing lean that most suffer from.
+But the pay-off comes when the road gets twister, with the Alfa proving to be composed and avoiding the kind of quease-inducing lean that most small SUVs suffer from.
 But if comfort over poor-quality roads is more important than how good your small SUV is to drive, then others such as the Audi Q3 Sportback could be a better bet.

 While this sporty feel might be tempting, if you go for the regular hybrid, it’s a shame that the power isn’t delivered in a way to encourage that sportier drive.
 There’s a surprisingly lengthy gap between pressing the accelerator and the petrol engine delivering the requested performance, which is annoying whether you’re pootling around town or trying to enjoy a country road.
 It’s a frustrating characteristic and, combined with a hybrid system that only rarely runs on battery alone, accounts for the biggest room for improvement.
-But efficiency figures are good.
+Efficiency figures are good, though.

 The Alfa Romeo Tonale is one of the more fun small SUVs from the driver’s seat, and the interior quality along with the good looks and efficiency bring a welcome dose of Italian flair to the basket of premium small SUV alternatives.